-We are participating in a ground-breaking study by the Invasive Insect Biocontrol and Behavior Laboratory of the USDA Agricultural Research Service in Beltsville.
-The study is assessing the impact of multiple antitick interventions.
-At this time, we are expecting the top lab-tested interventions to be tested on our campus over the summer.
+We participate in a study by the Invasive Insect Biocontrol and Behavior Laboratory of the USDA Agricultural Research Service in Beltsville.
+The study is assessing the impact of multiple anti-tick interventions.
+We also contract with an organic pest management service that treats the perimeter of our campus.

 The campus is regularly tested for tick numbers, species, and life-cycle phase.
 FCS tests very low for deer ticks, the transmitter of Lyme disease to humans.
+Our free-ranging guinea fowl are helpful in reducing the adult tick population throughout the year while our other practices disrupt the rest of the tick life cycle.